manashmandal/Amplifiers/README.md

 * No power is lost
 * Excellent impedance matching
 * Higher Gain for better impedance matching [Matches `HIGH OUTPUT IMPEDANCE` of `first stage` and `LOW INPUT IMPEDANCE` of the second stage]
+* Voltage drop is less of a transformer winding than a collector resistor.

 ## Disadvantages:
 * Poor frequency response